Brazzo978/s23u-fullscreen-aod/README.md

 - S24 Ultra: `S928BXXS4CZA1` (Android 16 / One UI 8)
 - Snapdragon S24+: `S926U1UES5CZD2` (Android 16 / One UI 8)

-The S24+ product overlay contains the exact doze lux/nits arrays used by this module.
-Its key AODService refresh and brightness classes decompile identically to the tested S23 Ultra build.
-Samsung's AOD burn-in monitor and clock-view anti-burn-in calls are also already identical on the S23 Ultra, so the module preserves the native implementation instead of porting another APK.

 Panel command tables are intentionally not ported.
 The S23 Ultra firmware targets `S6E3HAE / AMB681AZ01`; the S24+ targets different `S6E3FAC / AMB655AY01` and `S6E3HAF / AMB666FM01` panels with different HLPM/LFD register sequences.
 Those files are hardware-specific and unsafe to reuse.

 ## Requirements

 - Samsung Galaxy S23 Ultra `SM-S918B`, codename `dm3q`
-- Android 16 / One UI 8 (`SDK 36`)
+- Android 16 / One UI 8 (`SDK 36`) (should work on one ui 7 and 6 too )
 - Unlocked bootloader and Magisk
 - A fullscreen-compatible lock-screen wallpaper and AOD enabled

-The installer rejects a different model, codename, or API level.
-Builds other than `S918BXXS8EZA1` remain untested.

 ## Installation

 1. Copy `RESCUE-disable-S23U-AOD-module-TWRP-v2.zip` somewhere accessible from TWRP.
 2. Open Magisk, choose **Modules > Install from storage**, and select the stable ZIP.
-3. Verify that the installer reports `SM-S918B / dm3q / SDK 36` and finishes successfully.
+3. Verify that the installer finishes successfully.
 4. Reboot.
 5. Let AOD settle for at least 20 seconds and check that the wallpaper remains stable.